Azure-Samples/Azure-Functions-Private-Endpoints/README.md

 ### Deploy the Azure Function code

-Once all the Azure resources are deployed (which can take about 10-12 minutes), you will need to deploy the Azure Function to the newly created Azure Function app.
+After the Azure resources are deployed (which can take about 10-12 minutes), you will need to deploy the Azure Function to the newly created Azure Function app.
 You can use the [Azure Functions Core Tools to deploy the function](https://docs.microsoft.com/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash#publish).

 ```azurecli
 func azure functionapp publish [YOUR-FUNCTION-APP-NAME]